 Atherosclerosis; Arteriosclerosis; Plaque buildup - arteries

-Blood clots may form in the narrowed arteries and block blood flow.
-Pieces of plaque can also break off and move to smaller blood vessels.
-This can block blood flow.
+Clots may form in these narrowed arteries and block blood flow.
+Pieces of plaque can also break off and move to smaller blood vessels, blocking them.

-When blockages occur, blood and oxygen cannot reach the tissues.
-This can result in tissue damage or death of the tissue.
-Artery blockage is a common cause of heart attack or stroke.
+These blockages starve tissues of blood and oxygen.
+This can result in damage or tissue death.
+It is a common cause of heart attack and stroke.

 High blood cholesterol levels can cause hardening of the arteries at a younger age.

-Other risk factors for hardening of the arteries are:
+Other factors that can contribute to hardening of the arteries include:

 Hardening of the arteries does not cause symptoms until blood flow to part of the body becomes slowed or blocked.

-If the arteries to the heart become narrow, blood flow to the heart can slow down or stop.
-This can cause chest pain (angina), shortness of breath, and other symptoms.
+If the arteries supplying the heart become narrow, blood flow can slow down or stop.
+This can cause chest pain (stable angina), shortness of breath, and other symptoms.

-Narrowed or blocked arteries may also cause problems and symptoms in your intestines, kidneys, legs, and brain.
+Narrowed or blocked arteries may also cause problems in the intestines, kidneys, legs, and brain.